 - Pricing issues such as the customer believes they were overcharged

 - The product takes longer to ship than the customer expects

 Your warehouse workers should be connected with your warehouse management system using mobile devices so they can locate any product quickly.
-Analysts need to be certain that the data on the screen matches the physical inventory.
-From there demand planning for your warehouse will be based on accurate counts.
+Analysts need to be sure that the data on the screen matches the physical inventory.
+From there, demand planning for your warehouse will be based on accurate counts.

-It's important to be clear on how a demand forecast differs from either a supply plan or a demand plan.
+It's essential to be clear on how a demand forecast differs from a supply or demand plan.
 A demand forecast begins with analyzing historical and current sales data to form a demand forecast model.
-A supply plan is used by manufacturers and warehouses to gauge the number of units that should be produced based on demand.
+Manufacturers and warehouses use a supply plan to gauge the number of units produced based on demand.

 A demand plan, by contrast, combines data on demand forecasts with supply plans to shape an integrated model.
 It connects demand highs and lows with various factors such as seasons and promotions.